KeeganKeane/EHN-Empowering-Health-Network/README.md

 The back-end of this project consisted of a REST-ful API created with Spring Boot and a locally run SQL database created using mySQL.

-####The API Controllers and Endpoints are as follows:
+#### The API Controllers and Endpoints are as follows:
-#####Journal Post Controller
+##### Journal Post Controller

 1. Create a Journal Post	POST	/journal
     - User creates a new journal post.
 2. Edit a Journal Post PATCH
     - User can edit a pre-existing journal entry that was created by them.
-3. Delete a Journal Post	DELETE	/journal/{journalId}User can delete a journal post created by them.
+3. Delete a Journal Post	DELETE	/journal/{journalId}
+    - User can delete a journal post created by them.
-4. Get a Specific Journal Post	GET	/journal/post?journalId={journalId}&userId={userId}
+5. Get a Specific Journal Post	GET	/journal/post?journalId={journalId}&userId={userId}

-Retrieves a specific Journal Post through Journal id 5.
+    - Retrieves a specific Journal Post through Journal id

-Display all Journals ordered by specific sort method	GET	/journal/sort?sortKey={sortKey}&userId={userId}
+5. Display all Journals ordered by specific sort method	GET	/journal/sort?sortKey={sortKey}&userId={userId}

-Retrieves a list of all Journals ordered by a specific sort method.
+    - Retrieves a list of all Journals ordered by a specific sort method.
 6. Display all Journals for specific user	GET	/journal/user/{userId}

-Retrieves a list of all Journals for a specific user.
+    - Retrieves a list of all Journals for a specific user.
-7. Display all Comments for a specific Journal Post	GET	/journal/comment/{postId}
+8. Display all Comments for a specific Journal Post	GET	/journal/comment/{postId}

-Retrieves a list of all comments for a specific journal post.
+    - Retrieves a list of all comments for a specific journal post.
 8. Comment on a Journal Post	POST	/journal/comment

-User can comment on a journal post.
+    - User can comment on a journal post.
 9. Get user likes	GET	/journal/like/{userId}

-Retrieves a list of Journal Posts that have been liked by the user.
+    - Retrieves a list of Journal Posts that have been liked by the user.
 10. Like a Journal Post 	POST	/journal/like

-User can like a journal post.
+    - User can like a journal post.
 11. Remove a like from a journal post	POST	/journal/removeLike

-User can remove a like from a journal post
+    - User can remove a like from a journal post
 12. Report a Journal Post	POST	/journal/report

-User can submit a report for a journal post that appears to be malicious.
+    - User can submit a report for a journal post that appears to be malicious.
-Journal Search Controller
+##### Journal Search Controller
-13.

-Search Journal posts 	GET	/journal/search?size={}&page={}&keyword={}&userId={}
+13. Search Journal posts 	GET	/journal/search?size={}&page={}&keyword={}&userId={}

-Search Journal posts
+    - Search Journal posts
 14. Filtering Journal posts	GET	/journal/filterBy?size={}&page={}&filterKey={}&lowerAgeGroup={}&upperAgeGroup={}&lowerDate={}&upperDate={}&lowerRating={}&upperRating={}&userId={}

-Filtering Journal posts
+    - Filter Journal posts
-Admin Controller
+##### Admin Controller
 15. Hide Journal post	POST	/admin/hide/{id}

-Hide the malicious post which is reported by someone
+    - Hide the malicious post which is reported by someone
 16. Dismiss Journal Report	POST	/admin/dismissreport/{id}

-Dismiss journal reports
+    - Dismiss journal reports
 17. Retrieve all Journal Reports	GET	/admin/getAllReports

 Retrieve all reported journal posts